AxisOxy/Planet-Rocklobster/readme.txt

 The trackloader is based on Photon/Scoopex old MFM-loader and is used to load tracks/sectors from an Amiga floppy disk.

-The packer/depacker is a 68K optimized version of the famous "Doynamite" packer on C64 done by Johan "Doynax" Forslöf.
+The packer/depacker is a 68K optimized version of the famous "Doynamite" packer on C64 done by Johan "Doynax" ForslÃ¶f.
 It is used to depack LZ-compressed data after loading it from disk.
 The depacking is unbelievable fast (about 180KB/s on a stock Amiga 500).

 The soundplayer is "The player P61" by Guru/Sahara Surfers and Photon/Scoopex.
 The fastest player and most compact MOD-compatible fileformat available on Amiga.